One of the Nation’s Best Wellness Programs

 The technology enables the wellness program to provide the same interventions to employees working at 58 locations.
 It ensures a high level of wellness program fidelity across a geographically dispersed workforce.

-Wellness Leadership and Culture Change Support Required to be the Nation’s Best Wellness Program
+Wellness Leadership and Culture Change Support Required to be One of the Best Wellness Programs

 The district has demonstrated considerable leadership support for wellness.
 The district superintendent, benefits directors, benefits committees, and managers had previously decided to make creating a healthy workplace a district priority.
 Budgets were created and time was allotted to all employees to learn about and participate in the wellness program.